-Portfolio Smack Mellon Mid-Career Artists Exhibition Opportunities
+Portfolio Smack Mellon Solo Exhibition Proposals

 Smack Mellon is a nonprofit arts organization located in Dumbo, Brooklyn.
 Smack Mellon’s mission is to nurture and support emerging, under-recognized mid-career and women artists in the creation and exhibition of new work, by providing exhibition opportunities, studio workspace, and access to equipment and technical assistance for the realization of ambitious projects.
 We see ourselves as a vehicle whereby under-represented artists can create, explore and exhibit their creative ideas outside the concerns of the commercial art world, offering many artists the exposure and recognition they deserve.

 92 Plymouth Street

 Phone: (718) 834-8761